Health Insurance for Citizens of EU Member States

-Since mid 2004 citizens from the individual EU member states, who travel temporarily to another EU member state and hold a European Health Insurance Card (EHIC), are automatically insured.
-All healthcare providers in the EU, the EEA and Switzerland must accept patients from the EU in possession of an EHIC.
+Since mid-2004, citizens from the individual EU member states, who travel temporarily to another EU member state and hold a European Health Insurance Card (EHIC), are automatically insured.
+All healthcare providers in the EU, the EEA and Switzerland must accept patients from the EU to possess an EHIC.

 Citizens of countries outside of the EU should take out health insurance before leaving home.
 If they fail to do so, they are liable to pay for treatment at the point of delivery.